 Temperature and Humidity

-Hardy down to about 5 degrees Fahrenheit, these plants are pretty cold tolerant.
+Hardy down to about 5 degrees Fahrenheit, hollyhocks are pretty cold tolerant.
 However, early frosts can damage the flowers.
-Ideal daytime temperatures for blooming common hollyhocks are around 65 to 70 degrees Fahrenheit.
+Ideal daytime temperatures for flowering plants are around 65 to 70 degrees Fahrenheit.

 Excessive humidity can result in problems with the fungal disease hollyhock rust.

 In terms of maintenance, one of the most important considerations for common hollyhocks is their nutrient levels.
 These plants love fertile conditions and are heavy feeders.
 Adding organic matter to your soil in the spring and applying an organic flower fertilizer or fish emulsion that is high in nitrogen every few weeks during the bloom period will result in bigger flowers and healthier foliage.
 Poor nutrient levels can result in yellowing of the plant's leaves and disappointing blooms.

 Propagating Common Hollyhock

 You can propagate common hollyhocks through division in the fall or spring when the plants are not flowering.
 Take root cuttings in winter (around Decembe, and you can propagate basal cuttings at any time of the year.
 Make sure to select rust-free plants.

 How to Grow Common Hollyhock From Seed